 The edit connection screen consists of 4 tabs: “Rules”, “Triggers”, “Statistics” and “Info”.

-We will see the rules tab in this step and triggers in the next.
+We will see the rules tab in this step and the triggers tab next.

 The Statistics tab gives an overview of the sync statistics like the number of issues, comments, and attachments under synchronization.
 It also mentions the number of the last issues synced and the date and time of it.